lhallock/openarm-seg/README.md

 │       └── trial6_30_fs_volume_ed.nii
 ```

 Each `group_[j]_[k]` folder contains all data used for training that group, structured as a series of subfolders, each containing a single 3D volumetric scan and its associated segmentation.
-Note that, similarly to the requirements of `prediction_sources`, all subfolders and NIfTI filenames should contain the prefix `trial_`, all volumes the characters `vol`, and all segmentations the characters `seg`.
+Note that, similarly to the requirements of `prediction_sources`, all subfolders and NIfTI filenames should contain the prefix `trial[n]_`, all volumes the characters `vol`, and all segmentations the characters `seg`.

 ## Model Training